 To remove grass stains, first pretreat the stain with a heavy-duty liquid detergent that contains stain removing enzymes (Tide or Persil are leading brands).
 Work the detergent into the stained area with a soft brush.
-Rinse well and then soak the fabric in a solution of warm water and oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener or OXO Brite) for at least one hour before washing the entire piece if possible.
+Rinse well and then soak the fabric in a solution of warm water and oxygen-based bleach (brand names include OxiClean, Nellie's All Natural Oxygen Brightener or OXO Brite) for at least one hour before washing the entire piece if possible.